What Kind Of Food Should I Feed My 1-month-old Puppy?

 Availability of Fresh Water

 While puppies primarily obtain moisture from their mother's milk or wet food, it is still crucial to offer them fresh water.
 Provide a shallow dish of water that is easily accessible to your puppy.
-Monitor the water bowl to ensure that it is clean and refilled regularly.
+Monitor the to ensure that it is clean and refilled regularly.
 Encouraging your puppy to drink water will help maintain their hydration levels, especially when they begin eating solid food.

 Feeding Practices to Avoid